javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 alert( `the result is *!*${1 + 2}*/!*` ); // the result is 3
 ```

 The expression inside `${…}` is evaluated and the result becomes a part of the string.
-We can put anything there: a variable like `name` or an arithmetical expression like `1 + 2` or something more complex.
+We can put anything there: a variable like `name`, or an arithmetical expression like `1 + 2` or something more complex.

 Please note that this can only be done in backticks.
 Other quotes do not allow such embedding!
 ```js run